ymalitsky/primal-dual-linesearch/README.md

 About
 ======

-This is a supplementary code (in Python 2.7) for the paper Malitsky Y., Pock T. "Primal-dual method with a linesearch"
+This is a supplementary code (in Python 2.7) for the paper Malitsky Y., Pock T. "A first-order primal-dual algorithm with linesearch"

 Usage
 ======